 On this page, we will present some of our candidate's perspectives on different topics and questions that may be of concern to the voters of the 13th Legislative District.
-It will not be exhaustive and we'll not be able to respond to every question website visitors may pose, but hopefully this page will shed some valuable light on Danny Stone's positions and ideas as he seeks to serve the voters of the 13th Legislative District in Olympia.
+It will not be exhaustive and we'll not be able to address every question website visitors may have, but hopefully this page will shed some valuable light on Danny Stone's positions and ideas as he seeks to serve the voters of the 13th Legislative District in Olympia.

 Some may say, "Hey, didn't you run for the House in the 12th Legislative District?"
 Yes, I did.
-In fact, I feel so strongly about seeking this appointment, that I'm moving my place of residence from my farmstead back to our family's house in the town of Almira.
-I'll be a 13th Legislative District resident and voter on October 8th.
-Yes it's a hassle, but I'm going to do it.
+In fact, I felt so strongly about seeking this appointment, that I've moved my place of residence from my farmstead back to our family's house in the town of Almira.
+On October 8th, I again became a 13th Legislative District resident and voter.
+Yes it's been a hassle, but I've done it and feel strongly it's the right thing.

 In my business, the majority of our farm ground is in the 13th LD.
 1700+ acres of my family's farmland is in the 13th LD with only 230 acres and a farmstead lying in the 12th.
 The grain storage & marketing company I use is in the 13th LD as is the agro-chemical company I do business with.
 My fuel distributor is located in the 13th LD and when I need parts or equipment repairs, both 13th & 12th LD businesses help me out.

-First, I'm running because I love this state and this region.
+First, I've placed my name into consideration for appointment because I love this state and this region.
 I think that much is required of those who have received much.
-As as I've said before, this place where I live is a great gift and I believe I should be a good steward of it, especially the land that I personally farm and manage.
-Additionally, I have a burden to show some stewardship over my state and region, so I feel compelled to offer myself to do just that as a state representative.
+As I've said before, this place where I live is a great gift and I believe I should be a good steward of it, especially the land that I personally farm and manage.
+Additionally, I have a burden to enter more fully into stewardship over my state and region.
+That burden has compelled me to offer myself to do just that as a state representative.
+To me, stewardship is very similar to the enduring ideal exemplified in the motto of many a police force, "To Protect and to Serve."

 I recommend you check out the Washington State Republican platform.
 It is a very conservative document.
 It can be found at the following web address: http://wsrp.org/platform2016/